mendersoftware/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 The first part applies to all installations, while the section below on Production installations only applies when the Mender server is [installed for production](../../administration/production-installation).

-## Cleaning up the deviceauth database after device decommissioning.
+## Cleaning up the deviceauth database after device decommissioning
 It is possible that after the device decommissioning operation there will be some unaccessible and unnecessary data in the deviceauth database.
 In this case, you should clean your deviceauth database.